-With the release of AXIOM Cyber 4.8, customers can utilize AWS to collect from endpoints not currently on an internal company network.
+AXIOM Cyber Customers can utilize AWS or Azure to collect from endpoints not currently on an internal company network.
 This also requires licensing of AXIOM Cyber via Cloud License Server (CLS).
 Check out our blog Three Reasons To License AXIOM Cyber in the Cloud to learn more about CLS and why it could be a good fit for your organization.

 In this blog we’ll discuss how AXIOM Cyber customers can utilize AWS to collect an off premise corporate endpoint.